THE BOOKS OF THE BIBLE

-Note that, in addition to the deuterocanonical books, there are in the Catholic tradition also Greek additions to some of the Hebrew books, such as Baruch Chapter 6 (otherwise known as the "Letter to Jeremiah"), Daniel 3:24-90, Daniel 13 ("Susanna") and Daniel 14 ("Bel and the Dragon"), and Esther 11–16 (Vulgate).
-These, too, which were not in the original Hebrew Bible, are excluded from the Protestant Bible, but are included as "inspired" texts in the Catholic Bible.
+Note that, in addition to the deuterocanonical books, there are in the Catholic tradition also Greek additions to some of the Hebrew books, such as Baruch Chapter 6 (otherwise known as the "Letter to Jeremiah"), Daniel 3:24–90, Daniel 13 ("Susanna"), Daniel 14 ("Bel and the Dragon"), and Esther 11–16 (Vulgate).
+These, too, which were not in the original Hebrew Bible, are excluded from the Protestant Bible but are included as "inspired" texts in the Catholic Bible.

 Although most books of the Old Testament were originally written in Hebrew, a Greek translation of the entire Old Testament, known as the Septuagint or the LXX, which started around the third century B.C., was completed in 132 B.C.
 The translation was made for the use of the Greek-speaking Jews in Alexandria, Egypt, during that time period.
 It became widely used and remained in use even during the time of Christ.
 In fact, it was this Greek version that the Apostles used in preaching to the Greek-speaking pagan world.
 Now, the Septuagint, which had the Old Testament books that the Catholic Church eventually recognized as inspired, had more books than the Jewish Bible (or the canon of Judaism), because the Septuagint includes all the deuterocanonical books plus the Greek additions to the Hebrew books cited above.